Welcome to PayPal!

 If the seller you are buying from sells goods or services on a third party website or application and that seller does not already have a PayPal account, they can claim your payment by opening a PayPal account.
 If they don't open a PayPal account within 30 days, your purchase will be refunded.

-In order to manage risk, PayPal may limit the payment methods available for a transaction when you buy something.
-In addition, payment methods may be limited for certain sellers or if you make a PayPal payment through certain third party websites or applications.
+In order to manage risk, PayPal may limit the payment methods available for a transaction when you buy something or make a donation.
+In addition, payment methods may be limited for certain sellers or recipients, including PayPal payments made through certain third party websites or applications.

-When you buy something from a seller who accepts PayPal you don’t pay a fee to PayPal.
-If PayPal performs a currency conversion for your purchase, PayPal’s transaction exchange rate (including our currency conversion fee) will be used.
+When you buy something from a seller who accepts PayPal or make a donation, you don't pay a fee to PayPal.
+If PayPal performs a currency conversion for your purchase or donation, PayPal's transaction exchange rate (including our currency conversion fee) will be used.
 Your bank or card issuer may also charge you separate fees.
 You are solely responsible for paying bank or card issuer fees.

 When PayPal identifies a potentially high-risk transaction, we review the transaction more closely before allowing it to proceed.
 When this happens, PayPal will place a hold on the transaction and notify the seller to delay shipping of the item.
 As a buyer, this may delay your receipt of the item you purchased.
 If we clear the transaction, we will notify the seller and direct them to ship the item.
 If we don't clear the transaction, we will cancel it and return the funds to you, unless we are legally required to take other action.